-The project site is located outside of the sensitive area for Archaeological Resources and located in an area of undetermined risk with respect to Paleontological Resources.
-The project is located 0.55 miles southeast from the closest area designated as Sensitive for Archaeological Resources (Ventura County Resource Management Agency Geographic Information System (VCRMA GIS), 2021).
+The project site is located 0.94 miles southeast from the closest area designated as Sensitive for Archaeological Sites (Ventura County Resource Management Agency Geographic Information System (VCRMA GIS), 2021).
 The underlying geology is identified as alluvial sands (Holocene age).
-The Soils Engineering Investigation (Exhibit 5) prepared for the project indicates that the project site is characterized by natural soils with sand and some clay layers deeper below.
-The proposed project includes the construction of conventional slab-on-grade foundations with a minimum 18 inch footings, a minimum depth of 24 inches below the finished grade.
-Paleontological resources refer to the fossilized remains of plant and animal life.
+No additional assessment of paleontological importance is required for the Project as the underlying geological unit is not very likely to contain vertebrate fossils or scientifically significant non-vertebrate fossils pursuant to CZO Section 8178-3.2.2 Table 1.
+The Soils Engineering Investigation (Exhibit 5, Heathcote Geotechnical, January 2021) prepared for the project indicates that the project site is characterized by natural soils with sand and some clay layers deeper below.
+The proposed project includes the construction of conventional slab-on-grade foundations (structurally reinforced) with a minimum 18 inch footings and a minimum excavation depth of 24 inches below the finished grade.
 In light of the presence of alluvial deposits associated with a relatively recent geological age, and the relatively small development envelope with a shallow depth of excavation for the preparation of foundations, the project is estimated to have a less than significant impact upon paleontological resources.
-The project application materials were sent to the South Central Coastal Information Center (SCCIC), which is the regional office for the California Historic Resource Information System for the Ventura area.
-SCCIC determined that while the archaeological sensitivity of the site is unknown, no archaeological work is needed prior to approval of the project plans.
-However, in the unlikely event that archaeological or paleontological resources are uncovered during construction, standard conditions (Exhibit 4, Conditions No. 19 and 20) will be imposed on the project requiring construction activities to cease upon the accidental discovery of resources along with the hiring of a qualified consultant to assess the find and make a recommendation on the proper disposition of the resources, for the Planning Director's review and approval.
+In the unlikely event that archaeological or paleontological resources are encountered during construction, the project will be conditioned to require the permittee to immediately halt ground disturbing activities and retain a qualified consultant to assess the find and make recommendations on the proper disposition of the resources subject to the Planning Director's review and approval (Exhibit 4, Condition Nos.
+19 and 20).

-Based on the discussion above, the proposed project is consistent with General Plan Conservation and Open Space Policy COS-4.4, Coastal Act Section 30244, Coastal Area Plan Policies 4.1.1-1, 4.1.1-2, 4.1.1-6, 4.1.1-7, 4.1.2-1, 4.1.2-2, and 4.1.2-3.
+Based on the discussion above, the proposed project is consistent with Ventura County General Plan Conservation and Open Space Policy COS-4.4, Coastal Act Section 30244, Coastal Area Plan Policies 4.1.1-1, 4.1.1-2, 4.1.1-6, 4.1.1-7, 4.1.2-1, 4.1.2-2, and 4.1.2-3.

-Hazards and Safety Element
+Hazards and Safety